vhl/css-style-guide/README.md

 Suffix fallback with “Old browsers” and standard property with “W3C”.
 Add a plus or minus to indicate that a property applies to all previous browsers by the same vendor or all future browsers by the same vendor.
 Using !important

 Do not use !important on CSS properties.
-The only time this is allowed is in a global style (provided by Core team).
+The only time this is allowed is in a u- utility style (provided by Core team).

 ```css
 /* Good */